Flammifer/GenPhys/README.md

 # GenPhys
-General physics course in MIPT
+General physics course in MIPT, some features will appear here